 Emily lives just north of Seattle with a mad scientist and their Cat, Astrophe.
 She is the former editor of a Norwegian newspaper and practices bokmål by translating comic strips.
 She’s co-founded two online magazines, edited a tie-in anthology, and judged a Scandinavian haiku contest (haikuff-da!).

-An avid traveler, Emily has cuddled a crocodile in Cuba, attended Elf School in Reykjavík, swum in a Yucatán cenote, and flown over an active volcano.
+An avid traveler, Emily has cuddled a crocodile in Cuba, attended Elf School in Reykjavík, frightened fish in a Yucatán cenote, and flown over an active volcano.
 She’s spent a summer backpacking Europe, six months living in London squats, and nine months exploring all but five U.S. States while living in a VW Jetta.